How networking grew my business

 I’d freelanced since my children were young – copywriting, as well as offering PR and marketing consultancy – fitting it all in between school runs, mum-taxi duties and my (unshared) determination to make one of them an Olympian.
 Time came in early 2014 to venture more boldly forth – move on from being a mum who “just” freelanced, “only” working part-time, to fully reclaiming my career.

-Over the course of some months I became WellPutWords, marking a distinction from the ‘old,’ eponymous way of doing things.
-My brand was all about an enthusiastic, experienced and commercially focused approach, putting together words that help businesses sell more.
+I became WellPutWords, marking a distinction from the ‘old,’ eponymous way of doing things.
+My shiny new WellPutWords brand was focused around the maxim, “a problem well put is a problem half solved,” words strategically deployed to help businesses build their profiles and sell more.

-And that was exactly what I needed to do as well – sell my copywriting service to those businesses and organisations that hadn’t yet heard of the great benefits working with me, could bring them.
+And that was exactly what I needed to do as well – sell my copywriting service to those businesses and organisations that weren’t aware of how they could benefit from working with me.
 I was also keen to find more work locally and to put down roots in the rather lovely southwestern corner of the British Isles I’d found myself in.

 My first forays into Cornish business life came from behind the safety of my computer screen.